--> RVDT- Construction, Working, Application, Advantages and Disadvantages

 The design and construction of RVDT is similar to LVDT.
 The only difference is the shape of the core in transformer windings.
 LVDT uses the soft iron core to measure the linear displacement whereas RVDT uses the Cam-shaped core (Rotating core) for measuring the angular displacement.

-For understanding the construction of RVDT in detail, please follow our previous article about LVDT construction.
+To understand the construction of RVDT in detail, please follow our previous article about LVDT construction.

 RVDT Theory: